 - Slow down when you make mistakes — don't rush through errors

-- Use backspace sparingly — try to get it right the first time
+- Use Backspace sparingly — train yourself to get it right the first time

 5. USE ALL 10 FINGERS